 If the insurance company has determined that you were partially or entirely at fault for an accident, it can severely limit your damages you can receive.

-In Texas, if you are more than 50% at fault in an accident, you will be completely barred from recovering any of your damages.
+In Texas and Florida, if you are more than 50% at fault in an accident, you will be completely barred from recovering any of your damages.
 This is called “Modified Comparative Negligence.”

-In Florida, the law is much more forgiving.
+In Arizona and California, the law is much more forgiving.
 Even if you are 99% at fault you can, technically, still recover 1% of your damages.
 However, the goal is to have the other party accept 100% of the fault, so that you can recover the maximum amount of your damages.